KivApple/football_manager/README.md

 - `.model.mapper` - Entity-to-DTO and DTO-to-entity mappers
 - `.model.repository` - Database access layer

+## Endpoints

+- `GET /team/list` - List all teams (sorting and pagination available)
+- `POST /team` - Create a new team
+- `DELETE /team/{id}` - Delete a team (BONUS)

+Please access http://localhost:8080/swagger-ui/index.html to have more info (expected parameters etc.) or look into `TeamController` class.

 ## Technical decisions

 1. I've chosen PostgreSQL as a relational database system, because on one hand